forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 {{% tip %}}

-If you added the Portfolio Theme above we've already pre-configured a few sections for you.
-You can reset the configuration by removing the `.forestry` directory and reimporting your site under `Settings` -> `Repository`.
+The Portfolio Theme comes pre-configured.
+You can reset the configuration by removing `.forestry/settings.yml` and reimporting your site under `Settings` selecting the `Repository` tab.

 {{% /tip %}}